hpe-dev-incubator/hpe-dev-portal/content/blog/llm-agentic-tool-mesh-harnessing-agent-services-and-multi-agent-ai-for-next-level-gen-ai.md

 In our previous blog post, we explored the [Chat Service](https://developer.hpe.com/blog/ll-mesh-exploring-chat-service-and-factory-design-pattern/) of [LLM Agentic Tool Mesh](https://developer.hpe.com/blog/ll-mesh-democratizing-gen-ai-through-open-source-innovation-1/), an [open-source project](https://github.com/HewlettPackard/llmesh) aimed at democratizing Generative AI (Gen AI).

 Today, we'll delve into another core feature: the **Agent Service**.
-We'll discuss what agents are, explain the LLM Agentic Tool Mesh related services, and showcase examples from the LLM Agentic Tool Mesh repository.
+We'll discuss what agents are, explain the LLM Agentic Tool Mesh related services, and showcase examples from its repository.

 ## Understanding LLM agents